 Garth Armstrong graduated from the Ontario College of Art in 1983.
 Inspired by rural settings & Canadian landscapes he captures the essence of his subject through his own unique style.
-Garth works in oil on canvas to explore an impressionistic style in his palette.
+Garth works in oil to explore an impressionistic style in his palette.

 Garth Armstrong (1960-)

 Native to Toronto, Garth Armstrong studied at the Ontario College of Art in the communication and design program where he graduated 1983.
 Garth pursued a career in graphic design and is an experienced art director and marketing executive.
 Garth works in oils on wood panels and canvas, in an impressionistic style and palette.

 In December of 2018 Garth was chosen to be part of the Canadian delegation of the Societe National des Beaux-Arts’ Salon des Beaux-Arts at the Carrousel de Louvre in Paris.
 In August of 2019 Garth participated in the McMichael Gallery’s annual Plein Air painting competition and his entry was awarded Artist Merit of Distinction.